-Rinpoche: We don’t have to.
+But activism and social movements don’t necessarily have to go in that direction.
 We just have to keep the original motivation.
 That sense of when we first started it, like in someone’s garage or maybe around a bonfire or in a coffee shop.
-When we originally start it, there’s so much fun, there’s so much heart.
+When we first begin such a project, there’s so much fun, there’s so much heart.
 There is so much enthusiasm and love along with that sense of desire to change something.
 There is a real sense of wanting to be part of that.
 Then later it becomes like a job where you just have to please somebody like your constituency, your boss, or your nonprofit organization.
 And then it loses the heart, the original motivation––that genuine curiosity and excitement.

-Rinpoche: Yes, ego is always a problem.
-The basic root of our obstacles is ego, self centered view.
-But in compassion the main obstacle, so to speak, is lack of confidence and lack of skillfulness.
+Sometimes our actions can result in what is sometimes called “idiot compassion,” or other unintended consequences.
+When our intention is good but the result isn’t great, we may be tempted to place the blame on various obstacles.
+But ego is always a problem.
+The basic root of our obstacles is ego, the self-centered view.
+But in terms of compassion the main obstacles are a lack of confidence and a lack of skillfulness.
 Skillful means is very important.